Gimbl/GimliToken/doc/README.md

 **Parameters:**

+  - `_streamerAddress`: Streamer address who created the game
   - `_userAddress`: User address who pays the game
   - `_price`: Price paid by `_userAddress`
-  - `_streamerAddress`: Streamer address who created the game

-### `getAllowedContracByIndex(address,uint256)`
+### `getAllowedContract(address,address)`

-Get information about a contract allowed to a streamer
+Get information about a contract authorized for a streamer

 **Parameters:**

-  - `_contractIndex`: The contract address position in `authorizedStreamerAllowances[_streamerAddress].allowedContracts`
   - `_streamerAddress`: The streamer address

-**Returns:**

-Share of fees for streamer and Gimli, the maximum price allowed and a boolean to indicate if the allowance exists.

-### `getAllowedContract(address,address)`

-Get information about a contract allowed to a streamer

-**Parameters:**

   - `_contractAddress`: The contract address
-  - `_streamerAddress`: The streamer address

 **Returns:**

-Share of fees for streamer and Gimli, the maximum price allowed and a boolean to indicate if the allowance exists.
+Share of fees for streamer and Gimli, the maximum price authorized and a boolean to indicate if the permission exists.

-### `getAuthorizedStreamer(address)`

-Return information about a streamer

-The number of contracts can be greater than zero even if the streamer is not anymore authorized.

-**Parameters:**

-  - `_streamerAddress`: The streamer address

-**Returns:**

-A boolean to indicate if the streamer is authorized and the number of contract allowed.

-### `getAuthorizedStreamerByIndex(uint256)`

-Return information about a streamer

-The number of contracts can be greater than zero even if the streamer is not anymore authorized.

-**Parameters:**

-  - `_streamerIndex`: The streamer address position in `authorizedStreamers`

-**Returns:**

-The streamer address, a boolean to indicate if the streamer is authorized and the number of contract allowed.

-### `getAuthorizedStreamerCount()`

-Get authorized streamers count

-**Returns:**

-Authorized streamers count

 ### `removeAdministrators(address)`